How seed cycling gave me a regular period + what you need to know to try it yourself

 The different seeds are high in various nutrients like omega essential fatty acids, vitamin E, and lignins, which all support hormone health.

-Then after ovulation, you take sunflower seeds that are high in selenium, which is vital at clearing the liver of estrogen, and sesame seeds which again are great estrogen blockers.
+Then after ovulation, you take sunflower seeds that are high in selenium, which is vital at clearing the liver and prevent clogging of excess hormones, and sesame seeds which are great estrogen blockers.

 Can I seed cycle if I'm on the contraceptive pill?